 Chamundaraya Basadi

-The basement consists of three cornices and the outer walls are decorated with right angled pilasters at intervals.
-There is a deep niche at the centre on each side of the outer walls of the garbhagriha / sanctum sanctorum and the navaranga mandapa.
+The basement consists of three cornices and the outer walls are decorated with right-angled pilasters at intervals.
+There is a deep niche at the center on each side of the outer walls of the garbhagriha / sanctum sanctorum and the navaranga mandapa.
 On the top of these pilasters is a row of hamsas or swans under the sharp curved caves / valapi above which is another row of yalis mostly in pairs facing each other.
-Above this bas reliefs / frieze is a row of fine seated figures of tirthankaras and other male and female figures under arches.
+Above this bas reliefs/frieze is a row of fine seated figures of Tirthankaras and other male and female figures under arches.
 The walls of the upper storey are also similarly ornamented.

 Sarvahna Yaksha